oracle-quickstart/oci-cloudnative/deploy/helm-chart/README.md

     helm install setup --name mushop-setup --namespace --mushop-setup
     ```

     > **NOTE:** It is possible that certain services may conflict with pre-existing installs.
-If so, try editing using `--set <chart>.enabled=null` for problematic charts.
+If so, try editing using `--set <chart>.enabled=false` any conflicting charts.

 > Example setting with alternate LoadBalancer port: